deepsweet/mustache-loader/README.md

 If `tiny` is passed in, the source of the template will not be emitted, creating a smaller output.

+if `render` is passed in, the data is sent is used to immediately render the template.

 If another loader is chained after Mustache-Loader then the `minify`, `clientSide`, and `tiny` options will be ignored.

 Any additional Hogan parameters passed into this loader will be passed through to Hogan.